1/14/20 BY DAN ULLOA

 “If you want to grow your own at home, if it’s legal there should be no reason that you shouldn’t be able to,” he replied.

-Regarding New Jersey’s ballot measure in November he said, “I endorse all steps to bring legalization to cannabis.
+Regarding New Jersey’s ballot measure in November and 420 reform, he said, “I endorse all steps to bring legalization to cannabis.
 It’s a step in the right direction,” he said, adding that he is frustrated by the delay.

 Oseguera was born and raised in New Jersey and has lived here his whole life with the exception of college, having grown in West New York and Union City.
 Professionally Oseguera is an Anti-Money laundering specialist.
 While always interested in politics, until recently, he had never thought of running.